 Since its launch in 2004, MoodGYM has received several IT and health awards, and has over 1,200,000 registered users worldwide.

 There is evidence that MoodGYM is helpful for its users.
 Scientific trials evaluating MoodGYM have shown that the using two or more modules is linked to significant reductions in depression and anxiety symptoms.
 The trials also found that these benefits still last after 12 months.

-Although MoodGYM may reduce depression in some people, the National Institute for Mental Health Research and its staff make no claims that MoodGYM will be helpful for every individual.
+Although MoodGYM may reduce depression in some people, e-hub Health and the Australian National University and their staff make no claims that MoodGYM will be helpful for every individual.

 The information provided throughout MoodGYM is intended for information and skill development purposes only.
 MoodGYM is not a substitute for seeking diagnosis and treatment from a qualified person.
 Always consult a medical practitioner or mental health professional if you require a diagnosis or treatment for depression, anxiety or other mental disorders.
 One reason this is important is that depression is sometimes caused by physical illness or certain medications and a doctor can check these out.
 Persons under age 16 with depressive symptoms should speak to their parents about seeking professional help for their depression.

-All information provided by MoodGYM users is kept confidential and the National Institute for Mental Health Research is under a legal obligation to protect the integrity of your personal information.
+All information provided by MoodGYM users is kept confidential and e-hub Health is under a legal obligation to protect the integrity of your personal information.
 As an extra level of privacy, we recommend that you register your MoodGYM account using a pseudonym or made-up name as your username.

 No, MoodGYM is provided free of charge to the public.

 Yes.
 Organisations are welcome to link to the Mood GYM site which is available to users free of charge.